rust-lang/surveys/surveys/2022-annual-survey/questions.md

 - Spanish
 - English
 - Hindi
-- Bengali
 - Portuguese
 - Russian
 - Japanese
-- Turkish
 - Korean
 - French
 - German
-- Vietnamese
-- Urdu
+- Polish
 - Other (open response)

 > **justification**
 >
 > We want to understand *preference* of technical communication and how that differs
 > from their abilities to consume technical communication in English.
-> The languages selected are based on all national languages that are members of
+> The languages selected are those which got 50 or more responses in 2021.
-> the top 20 most spoken languages in the world.

 ## Anything else?